What are the benefits of becoming a member of NOAO?

 How do I register to go to the symposium?

-Online registration opens in the fall, visit the 2021 Symposium page for online registration.
-We also mail registration booklets to all of our members.
+Online registration opens in the fall, visit the 2022 Symposium page for online registration.

 I’m planning to register on-site, and I am a: PHYSICIAN